 According to Elisa's Articles of Association, the Board of Directors comprises a minimum of five and a maximum of nine members.
 The members of the Board are appointed at the Annual General Meeting for a one-year term of office starting at the close of the relevant General Meeting, and ending at the close of the next General Meeting.
-The Board of Directors elects a chairman and deputy chairman from among its members.
+The Annual General meeting elects a chairman and deputy chairman from the Annual General Meeting 2018 onwards.

 All Board members are independent of the company and of the company’s significant shareholders.